 Here is our lowdown on some of the wood finishes available on the market today:

-Hard Wax Oil and Natural Oil
+Hard Wax Oil and Natural Oils

-Hard wax and natural oil are very easy to apply which is why many do it yourself enthusiasts love them as wood floor finishes.
+Hard wax and natural oil are very easy to apply, which is why many do it yourself enthusiasts love them as wood floor finishes.
 The only problem is that floors treated in this way need more regular maintenance and can be susceptible to staining if you spill liquids like wine or coffee.
-If you are intending to put down Polyurethane after having treated a floor with hard wax previously, you will also need to remove the oil entirely before you begin, as the two don’t mix well.
+If you intend to put down Polyurethane after having treated a floor with hard wax previously, you will also need to remove the oil entirely before you begin, as the two don’t mix well.

 Polyurethane: Water Based and Oil Based

 While many people are turning back to hard wax oils for a natural floor finish, the standard for most of the last 40 years has been polyurethane or varnish.
-Easier to apply, quicker to dry and less general need for maintenance, it is the product of choice for many professional floor installers and homebodies across the US.
+Easier to apply, quicker to dry, and less general need for maintenance, it is the product of choice for many professional floor installers and homebodies across the US.

-Oil based polyurethane floor coverings give you a tinge of color after application which then yellows with age.
-Oil based coverings last a lot longer than water and are considered more durable.
+Oil-based polyurethane floor coverings give you a tinge of color after application, which then yellows with age.
+Oil-based coverings last a lot longer than water and are considered more durable.
 The main problem is that oil polyurethane needs quite a long drying time between coats (anything up to 10 hours for each).
 This can make it difficult to apply if you have a busy household without closing off a particular room.
 It also makes it a less attractive option for DIY enthusiasts.